 A quick health warning: This isn’t official or definitive information but it is our best current understanding of the Government’s proposals in the 2015 Spending Review.
 Our aim is to help current and prospective students get to grips with the proposed changes to nursing, midwifery and AHP pre-registration education in England announced on 25 November 2015 (last updated on 11/04/16).
+There is further information available on our website The Funding Clinic.

 From 2017/18, new students on nursing, midwifery and AHP pre-registration courses (which lead on to qualification with one of the health professional regulators) in England will take out maintenance and tuition loans like other students rather than getting an NHS grant.